ickings1800/beancurdsite/index.md

 title: Singapore Tofu Supplier | Sun-Up Bean Food Manufacturing‎
 layout: default
 permalink: /
-description: We're a tofu supplier and manufacturer located in Singapore with products such as pressed or silken tofu.
+description: We are a tofu supplier and manufacturer located in Singapore with products such as pressed or silken tofu.
 Contact us to request for a quote.
 ---

 {% include index.html %}